[All upgraded February, 2015]

 Since December 1994

 These abstracts interpret research articles for practicing coaches and others interested in applied sport science.
 They are drawn from the personal files of Professor Rushall.
 Some dated articles are included because their content is still current.
 Most articles are interpreted for coaches of elite athletes and programs.
 The contents are changed monthly and may or may not be thematic.
 Usually six issues per year will be provided.

 Reading Coaching Science Abstracts is done in the traditional manner of web-browsing.
 Clicking the mouse on links will change content.
 An issue of the journal is structured with the Table of Contents being the main page.
-By clicking an article in the Table of Contents of Volume 22, Issue 3, "Specificity of Training 8", the journal will transfer directly to the abstracts.
+By clicking an article in the Table of Contents of Volume 22, Issue 5, "Fatigue in Exercise 5", the journal will transfer directly to the abstracts.
 Progress through a journal issue involves going forward and backward between the Table of Contents and selected articles.

 For all previous volumes and issues of Coaching Science Abstracts click here.

 All items in Coaching Science Abstracts are copyrighted.
 They may only be reproduced in single copies for individual use.
 Any multiple reproduction or reprinting in any media form is strictly prohibited.
 For further information contact Dr. Rushall.